When Can You Cancel Your Home Insurance Policy?

 Your Mortgage Lender Must Be Notified

-When canceling your policy mid-term and switching to a new provider, you must notify your mortgage servicer.
+When canceling mid-term and switching providers, you must notify your mortgage servicer.
 This is especially important if your insurance is paid through an escrow account, where your lender manages and pays your premiums on your behalf.

 Steps for Mortgaged Homeowners

-- Secure your new policy first — make sure coverage is active before canceling
+- Secure your new policy first, and make sure coverage is active before canceling

-- Notify your lender — provide your new insurer's name, policy number, and effective date
+- Notify your lender with your new insurer's name, policy number, and effective date

-- Update your escrow account — ensure your lender has the new insurer's billing information
+- Update your escrow account so your lender has the new insurer's billing information

 - Get written confirmation from both your old insurer (cancellation) and your lender (acknowledgment of the change)

-If you recently paid off your mortgage, the lender requirement disappears — but going entirely without insurance carries significant financial risk, as you'd be personally responsible for all damage and liability costs.
+If you recently paid off your mortgage, the lender requirement disappears.
+But going entirely without insurance carries significant financial risk, since you'd be personally responsible for all damage and liability costs.

 How to Cancel Your Home Insurance Policy: Step-by-Step